jaydenseric/test-director/readme.md

 _How to `import`._

 > ```js
-> import TestDirector from 'test-director';
+> import TestDirector from "test-director";
 > ```

 _How to construct a new instance._